Perkedel/Lah-Mboh/SCRATCHNOTE.md

 - Godot instead of Coherent Lab.
 IWAD selector made with Godot instead of proprietary HTML engine.
 It also has built-in Source port, more like
 - GODOT.
 Doom but Godot instead of that Doom. not an [importer](https://www.doomworld.com/forum/topic/125581-what-does-doomworld-think-of-godot-engine/), [really](https://github.com/DataPlusProgram/GodotWadImporter).
 It plays WAD & GRP directly, replicating every mechanics of DOOM, Heretic, Hexen, Strife, Quake, Build Nukem, etc., like the effort was with the [rescratched into Rust](https://github.com/Henrique194/iron-doom).
 - Freedoom Phase 3. to cover Dhewm replacement pk4.
+- Freedoom Phase 4. to cover Doom 2016
 - Ironic Outcomes.
 An H Mod PK3 TC that also replaces guns with water guns & hydro themed lobbers.
 This is to rant against certain regulations & bureaucracies that despises violent gun games like Doom, sprinkled with Duke-sussy-baka style of Gal-gun.
 Llike Korp's Furdoom, Gib is replaced by Thrown.
 Something you would find on N game store.
 Shake it baby!
 - Smoking cause cancer.
 A Jokewad that adds a new Thing set of cigarette.
 These adds buffs & also punishment token for whole gameplay.
 Max 5 consumption before the next becomes cancer.
 Cancer works like ZZZ's Hollow Zero corruption, up to 5 you can have with unpredictable bad effects.
 So if you died, the Reload save also includes last cancers you have when you last saved.
 You can find rare medicine around that can remove 1 cancer.
 - Time Crisis.